pknichols/OMNIeDNA/README.md

   <img width="250" height="250" alt="omnifilter" src="https://github.com/user-attachments/assets/9eda4107-5657-4534-ac3c-b5708d6d2170" />
 </p>

 - **OMNIeDNA BULK** – Universal 5.1-liter plastic bottle threaded attachment for large-volume filtration of collected water samples (PET carboys with a 50 mm cap).
+You know, the kind of water jugs you keep in the hidden bunker for the zombie apocalypse?

 &nbsp;

 ---

 - **OMNIeDNA CANOPY (Coming soon)** – A rain/snow collection adapter to maximize filtration of canopy throughfall.
 When used in the rain, the attached plastic bottle lets you know how much water you have filtered.
 When used in the snow, bring the bottle to room temperature to melt and invert to filter the collected water.
+We didn't want to exclude our (Ant)arctic partners!!

 &nbsp;